darron/django-uwsgi-nginx/README.md

 # Django, uWSGI and Nginx in a container, using Supervisord

-This Dockerfile allows you to build a Docker container with a fairly standard and speedy setup for Django with uWSGI and Nginx.
+This Dockerfile shows you *how* to build a Docker container with a fairly standard and speedy setup for Django with uWSGI and Nginx.

 uWSGI from a number of benchmarks has shown to be the fastest server